Starkbier, Festbier, Weissbier, Hell, Dunkel, Pils: a typology of Munich's beers – and the people who drink them.

 Who drinks it: Everyone in Munich who goes to Oktoberfest, so: everyone!

-Examples: Hacker-Pschorr Oktoberfest Märzen, Hofbräu Oktoberfestbier, Augustiner Oktoberfestbier
+Examples: Hacker-Pschorr Oktoberfest Märzen, Hofbräu Oktoberfestbier, Augustiner Oktoberfestbier, Spaten Oktoberfestbier, Löwenbräu Oktoberfestbier, Paulaner Oktoberfestbier

 What you need to know: The name says it all: Starkbier is strong.
-It was traditionally brewed as a “Lent beer”.
+And an umbrella term for bock beers and double bock beers.
+Traditionally, for example, the Doppelbockbier was brewed as “lent beer“.
 Since it is very high in calories, it was intended to offset the hunger of monks, who would reduce their food intake during Lent.
 However, nowadays you have to wonder what else the monks managed to do all day!
+Even though the beer was not that strong back then.
 One stein is enough to leave you staggering.
-After two steins, Starkbier intoxication takes on a psychedelic quality; from three steins upward, you should simply wear a sign around your neck with your address on it.
+After two steins, Starkbier intoxication takes on a psychedelic quality; and if you think you need three steins upward, you should simply wear a sign around your neck with your address on it.

-How it tastes: Like a concentrated Dunkeles.
-Very sweet, almost oily, but also very strongly hopped.
-With this beer, the motto seems to be “best of all”.
-There is also the tradition of the Hellen Bock.
-It looks harmless: just like a Helles.
-But it is as sweet as real Starkbier – and more to the point, just as strong.
+How it tastes: Many people associate “strong beer“ with a concentrated dark, very sweet, almost oily, very strong, with some hopping.
+But strong beers are incredibly versatile: “Best of all“ seems to be the motto here.
+They range from round, full-bodied to strong, spicy, malty-aromatic.
+In addition, there is also the tradition of the Hellen Bock.
+This looks harmless: like a Helles.
+But it is as varied as dark strong beer and more to the point, just as strong.

-Where to drink it: At Starkbier festivals, especially the Nockherberg beer festival at the beginning of March, or in Andechs on the “holy mountain”.
+Where to drink it: At Starkbier beer festivals, especially in the well-known beer strongholds on the Nockherberg, in the Augustiner- and Löwenbräukeller at the beginning of March, or in Andechs on the “holy mountain”.
 Bock beer is served in May.

 Who drinks it: A lot of young people romp about at Starkbier festivals; they see the effects of the beer as an adventure.
 Then, on the other side, there are the older locals in Munich, sitting with their earthenware steins.
 Starkbier festivals are a raw, authentic version of the Wiesn (Oktoberfest).